Venera Khoromskaia, Dr. rer. nat.

 Tensor-based solver(s) for the Hartree-Fock equation (2009-2013).

-Calculation of the 4D electron repulsion integrals tensor in a low-rank factorized form (2012)
+Calculation of the 4D two-electron integrals (TEI) tensor in a form of

-Superfast tensor method for summation of long-range interaction potentials on finite 3D lattices (2013-2015)
+Superfast tensor-based summation of long-range electrostatic potentials on finite 3D lattices (2013-2015)

 Bethe-Salpeter excitation energies using low-rank tensor factorizations.